xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 **Comment on results:**

 These requirements demonstrate a **solid grasp** of security best practices and compliance standards.
 They are good for high level description.
-It could benefit from providing more specific implementation guidance or references to established security frameworks.
+Output could benefit from providing more specific implementation guidance or references to established security frameworks.

 #### Architecture

 **Input:** [ARCHITECTURE.md](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/ARCHITECTURE.md)

 Architecture was described using [C4 Model](https://c4model.com/), with diagrams coded in `mermaid`.
-Additionally, each diagram was described in points in case GPT cannot understand it.
+Additionally, each diagram was described in points in case GPT cannot understand it from `mermaid`.

 This **prompt** is more complex.
 A simple instruction to perform threat model didn't return meaningful results 😕.
 After playing for some time with the prompt, I got good results using 2 stages: